Sygfrid/ethanpiacenti.github.io/_pages/en/index.md

 excerpt: "Computer science Student — Portfolio of my skills and projects"
 ---

-# 👋 Salut, moi c’est Ethan
+# 👋 Hi, I'm Ethan

-Bienvenue sur mon portfolio !
+Welcome to my portfolio!

-Je suis étudiant en BUT Réseaux & Télécommunications à l’IUT de Luminy.
+I'm a student in Networks & Telecommunications at the IUT of Luminy.
-J’ai conçu ce site pour présenter mes **projets techniques**, **compétences en réseau**, et **expériences pratiques** acquises pendant ma formation et mon stage.
+I created this site to showcase my technical projects, networking skills, and hands-on experience gained during my studies and internship.

-Explore les sections pour découvrir ce que je sais faire !
+Explore the sections to discover what I can do.